forminator/react-wire/README.md

 ### Rewiring

-Please avoid changing the wire variable. rewiring can cause strange behaviors and bad intermediate values
+Please avoid changing the wire variable. if wire argument changed, an error will be thrown.

 ```tsx
 // wrong, avoid.